dpa-newslab/dpa-digitalwires-embeds/README.md

 **Attention: Not meant for production yet.**

+For examples on how to convert and show `dnl-wgchart`-elements without implementing the Web Components check [embedding-webcharts](snippets/embedding-webcharts.html).

 ## Building for production

 To build `dnl_embeds.js` for production, install dependencies via `yarn` or `npm` first.
 Then run `yarn build` or `npm build` to build the file.
 All you'll need to include to your site is `dist/dnl_embeds.js`.